neocolmartin/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-web-apps.md

 - `amr` **must** be present in the ID Token's payload (if you log in with username/password the claim will not be included in the payload)
 - `amr` **must** contain the value `mfa` (`amr` can contain claims other than `mfa`, so its existence is not a sufficient test, its contents must be examined for the value `mfa`)

-If the token shows that the user has not authenticated with MFA, then you can trigger again authentication, and using a rule, trigger MFA.
-Once the user provides the second factor, a new ID Token, that contains the `amr` claim, is generated and sent to the app.
+If the token shows that the user has not authenticated with MFA then you can trigger the authentication process again, this time requiring that the user authenticates with MFA.
+You can require the user to authenticate with MFA by providing a parameter to the authentication process and creating a rule that requires MFA when it encounters that parameter.
+Once the user provides the second factor then a new ID Token, that contains the `amr` claim, is generated and sent to the app.

 ## How to check the ID Token for MFA